dougdyson/nextjs-blog/notes.md

 - `layout.js` is used to define the layout of a page, such as adding a header, navbar and footer.
 It also styles the layout page and autmatically creates unique class names to avoid conflicts.

 - importing CSS files as modules is supported.
 This is done by adding the `module` keyword to the CSS file name.
 For example, `styles.module.css`.

+- Static Generation is used to generate HTML at build time.
+It is used for pages that do not need to be updated frequently.
+It is also used for pages that do not need to fetch data from an external API.

+- Server-side Rendering is used to generate HTML on each request.
+It is used for pages that need to fetch data from an external API.

+- `getStaticProps` is used to fetch data at build time for static generation.
+It is used to fetch data from an external API and pass it to a page as props.